mercadopago/devsite-docs/guides/in-person-payments/mp-point/how-to-integrate.en.md

 ## Payment notifications

-It is necessary that you send the `notification_url`, where you´ll get the notification about current and new payments.
+It is necessary that you send the `notification_url`, where you'll receive notifications about new payments and status updates generated.

-In the article [notificaciones](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/notifications/webhooks) you could find more information about it.
+In the article [notifications](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/notifications/webhooks) you could find more information about it.

 ## Point payments

-Point payments can be search in the Payments API.
+Point payments can be searched in the Payments API.
 You can find more information in the following article: [API's](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/reference/payments/_payments_id/get)

-On the other hand, we have an exclusive Point API that has some additional information about the payments:
+We also have an exclusive Point API that has some additional information about the payments:

 ```curl